 Assistant Research Professor of New Testament

 Dr. David W. Jorgensen is the Assistant Editor of New Testament Abstracts and Assistant Research Professor of New Testament.
-He comes to Boston College most recently from Colby College, where he taught classes in biblical studies and religions of the ancient Mediterranean.
-He has also taught classes in these areas at the University of Maine at Farmington, the Maine School of Ministry, and Meadville Lombard Theological School, and in patristic studies at the Pappas Patristic Summer Institute at Holy Cross Greek Orthodox School of Theology.
+He has previously taught at Colby College, the University of Maine at Farmington, Meadville Lombard Theological School, and the Pappas Patristic Summer Institute at Holy Cross Greek Orthodox School of Theology.
 During 2016-17, he was a Junior Fellow at the Institute for Advanced Study at Central European University, Budapest.

 His doctoral dissertation (Princeton University, 2014) won the 2015 Society of Biblical Literature—De Gruyter Prize for Biblical Studies and Reception History, and was published in revised form with De Gruyter in 2016 as Treasure Hidden in a Field: Early Christian Reception of the Gospel of Matthew.
 The book examines Valentinian (a.k.a.
 “Gnostic”) and patristic exegesis of a shared foundational text—the Gospel of Matthew—and finds that certain Valentinian exegetical and theological innovations were influential upon, and ultimately adopted by, “orthodox” Christianity, chief among these being the allegorical interpretation of the New Testament.
 It further argues that the Valentinians are the first to conceptualize the Gospel of Matthew as sacred scripture, and that they play a significant role in the “scripturalization” of the Gospels of Matthew and John and the letters of Paul, a process preliminary to their canonization.